 All four were in sneakers and sweat pants, the two men had fanny packs.
 One of them scowled and said in a shallow Southern twang, "They'll allow you to eat here dressed like that?"

 Terry and I both giggled briefly.
 I replied, "Well, you know, there is a certain cachet and style about my sense of dress.
 Um, to be frank?
 Y'all are in sweat pants and cheap running shoes.
 I seriously doubt Bruno will allow you to eat here, dressed like that."

 Terry added, "Besides, Lenny here has been shot while wearing that jacket three or four times.
-It's his good luck jacket."
+It's his fuckin' good luck denim."